Brookhaven Airport

 Brookhaven Calabro Airport (IATA: WSH, ICAO: KHWV, FAA LID: HWV) is a public airport located one mile (1.6 km) north of the central business district of Shirley, in Suffolk County, New York, United States.
 This airport is publicly owned by the Town of Brookhaven.

 Although most U.S. airports use the same three-letter location identifier for the FAA and IATA, Brookhaven Airport is assigned HWV by the FAA and WSH by the IATA.
 The airport's ICAO identifier is KHWV.

 History

 Brookhaven Airport was constructed during World War II to provide logistical support for U.S. Army Air Corps operations.
 Known as Mastic Flight Strip, the title of the airport was transferred to New York State after the war.
 In 1961 the airport was acquired by the Town of Brookhaven.
-It was later renamed in honor of Dr. Frank Calabro, an important figure in the airport's development.
+It was renamed in 1991 in honor of Dr. Frank Calabro, an important figure in the airport's development.

 Facilities and aircraft

-Brookhaven Airport covers an area of 795 acres (3.2 km²) which contains two runways:
+Brookhaven Airport covers an area of 630 acres (2.6 km^{2}) which contains two runways: